-5.4.3 Green Drop Audit.
+5.4.4 Green Drop Audit.

-- Green Drop The municipality was assessed on green drop compliance in November 2022 after the programme was halted for some few years. - The municipality did not perform well in the outcome of the Green Drop Audit.
+Green Drop - The municipality was assessed on green drop compliance in November 2022 after the programme was halted for some few years.
+The municipality did not perform well in the outcome of the Green Drop Audit.

-5.4.4 Sanitation Provision - (Medium- & Long-Term Solutions)
+5.4.5 Sanitation Provision - (Medium- & Long-Term Solutions)

-- Polokwane municipality has completed and submitted the Bulk Sanitation IRS that was subsequently approved in 2021. - The municipality has completed 2 of the 3 Outfall Sewers and the remaining project is 90% completed. - Phase 2A (Construction of Earth Works) has been completed and Phase 2B (Construction of Civil, Mechanical, EC&I) planning is completed (Bid for Civil works has closed on 22 August 2022 and the contractor is on site. - Ensure that groundwater water protocol is budgeted for to ensure that the groundwater resources are monitored for possible contamination. - Ensure that funds are budgeted/ring-fenced for implementation of the faecal sludge handling particularly in rural areas.
+- Polokwane municipality has bulk Sanitation IRS that was approved in 2021. - The municipality has completed 2 of the 3 Outfall Sewers and the remaining project is 60% completed. - Phase 2A (Construction of Earth Works) has been completed and Phase 2B - Construction of Civil works is under construction and currently sitting at 23% - Ensure that groundwater water protocol is budgeted for to ensure that the groundwater resources are monitored for possible contamination. - Ensure that funds are budgeted/ring-fenced for implementation of the faecal sludge handling particularly in rural areas.
 (Emptying of VIP Toilets).